MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 @lodiTwodimensionalPackingProblems2002
 [@lodiApproximationAlgorithmsOriented1999,
-@lodiHeuristicMetaheuristicApproaches1999] introduced more metaheuristics methods including generic algorithm and tabu search.
+@lodiHeuristicMetaheuristicApproaches1999] introduced more metaheuristics methods including Generic Algorithm and Tabu Search.

-We refer keen readers to several serveys to establish an overview of bin packing problems. @delormeBinPackingCutting2016 represents definition, approximation and exact methods of 1D BPP. @lodiTwodimensionalPackingProblems2002 focused on 2D problems and @martelloThreeDimensionalBinPacking2000 reviewed 3D problems,
+We refer keen readers to several surveys to establish an overview of bin packing problems. @delormeBinPackingCutting2016 represents definition, approximation and exact methods of 1D BPP. @lodiTwodimensionalPackingProblems2002 focused on 2D problems and @martelloThreeDimensionalBinPacking2000 reviewed 3D problems,